biobakery/banocc/vignettes/banocc-vignette.md

 Rscript -e "install.packages(c('rstan', 'mvtnorm', 'coda', 'stringr'))"
 ```

 Lastly, install BAnOCC using `R CMD INSTALL`.
+This command should be run in the parent directory of `banocc/`.
 Note that this *will not* automatically install the dependencies, so they must be installed first.

 ``` bash
 R CMD INSTALL banocc